Israel launches strikes in Yemen as EU chief seeks sanctions on Israel over war in Gaza

 The Gaza Health Ministry said the bodies of another 41 people killed by Israeli fire, including 12 who were seeking humanitarian aid, have been brought to hospitals over the past 24 hours.
 Another 184 people were wounded, it said.

-The 27-nation EU is deeply divided in its approach to Israel and the Palestinians, and it’s unclear whether a majority will be found to endorse the sanctions and trade measures called for by European Commission President Ursula von der Leyen.
+The 27-nation EU is deeply divided in its approach to Israel and the Palestinians, and it’s unclear whether a majority will be found to endorse the sanctions and trade measures called for by von der Leyen.

 Israel’s strikes in Yemen followed earlier attacks that killed the Houthi prime minister and other top officials in a major escalation of the nearly 2-year-old conflict between Israel and the Iran-backed militant group.